 Deadlines and fines

 IFTA reporting is something your fleet will need to take care of every quarter.
 If it falls off your radar and you submit the report late or not at all, your fleet will be fined $50 or 10 percent of the net tax liability, whichever is greater.
-So, make sure you save the following report due dates in your calendar:

 Keep in mind that if you do not operate during a certain quarter period, you will still need to submit an IFTA report with zero miles.